Thousands of Fake Google Maps Listings Redirect Users To Fraudulent Sites

 I am sure one of these large metro areas is in India, why else would they include India in the countries list?
 35 cities in India [citymayors.com] with population more than 1 million.
 Top 50 cities in USA [infoplease.com]

-Fraud by competitors (Score:2)
+Fraud by competitors (Score:3)

 I have seen some cases where, say a restaurant was listed at a location that is actually an empty field.
 So Mr. Google Maps User gets directions and wastes time and gas driving to an empty field.
 My guess is that such listings are submitted by the competitor of the restaurant or maybe a disgruntled former employee or customer.

-I have also seen my submissions to update bogus locations or bad info go unpublished, so for all we know some of the Google Maps community editors are Bad Guys themselves who seek to k
+I have also seen my submissions to update bogus locations or bad info go unpublished, so for all we know some of the Google Maps community editors are Bad Guys themselves who seek to keep certain listings with bad info for the benefit of their buddies or businesses who pay them to keep things that way.

 Not Fake (Score:2)